powerman/wcwidth-icons/README.md

 To fix some other applications (like vim) you may need to build these applications with extra patch, provided in [patches/](patches/) directory.

+With these fixes you should use Nerd Fonts with "Propo" font name suffix instead of "Mono".

 ## Install

 ```sh